resource-watch/slate/source/includes/api/_dataset.md

 400            | provider: provider must be in [csv,json,tsv,xml,tif,tiff,geo.tiff]. | A file was not provided, or was provided in the wrong request field.
 400            | - dataset: file too large -  | Your file is larger than 4MB.
 400            | - dataset: file <your file name> is bad file type. -  | The `provider` value must match the extension of the uploaded file.
-401            | Unauthorized   | You need to be logged in to be able to upload a file
+401            | Unauthorized   | You need to be logged in to be able to upload a file.

 ## Updating a dataset